Skip to content

 Affordable, equitable and sustainable energy access and planning

-We view access not just in silos but in an integrated way, considering the socio-economic dimensions of energy—such as affordability, reliability and equity.
+Energy access is not just about infrastructure.
+It should be viewed as part of a bigger picture, considering the wider socio-economic dimensions such as affordability, reliability and equity.
 This allows us to inform energy decision-making that accounts for both infrastructure constraints and broader development objectives.

-In Kenya, we have supported the development of frameworks to aggregated county-level plans into national level plans in an inclusive way, and have looked at energy access in different settings.
+In Kenya, we have contributed to the development of frameworks to incorporate county-level plans into national-level plans in an inclusive way, and have looked at energy access in different settings.

-• We designed a mechanism for county energy plans to be aggregated into an actionable national-level plan.
-[Add link to EED work]
+We designed a mechanism for county energy plans to be aggregated into an actionable national-level plan.

 Key stakeholders for this work include the ministry of energy, county energy directors, civil society organisations, the energy utility, local communities and development programmes.